-48(1) A person who conducts an alternative complaint resolution process must keep any records relating to the process separate from the college records except a ratified settlement.

-(2) Any document prepared or generated for the purposes of an alternative complaint resolution process belongs to the person who prepared or generated the document.

-(3) Except for information described in section 47(7) or information that is part of a ratified settlement or a report prepared pursuant to a request under section 47(5), any communication and evidence arising from anything said, evidence of anything said or evidence of an admission or communication made in the course of an alternative complaint resolution process is confidential and not admissible in any proceedings under this or any other Act or in any action, matter or proceeding before a court

-- (a) without the written consent of the investigated person and the complainant, and - (b) in the case of written evidence, without the written consent of the person who prepared the written evidence, the investigated person and the complainant. - Settlement 49(1) If the complainant and the investigated person agree, in writing, to a proposed settlement of a complaint in an alternative complaint resolution process, the person conducting the alternative complaint resolution process must report the settlement to the complaint review committee.
+- 51(1) A person who conducts an alternative complaint resolution process must keep any records relating to the process separate from the Institute records except a ratified settlement. - (2) Any document prepared or generated for the purposes of an alternative complaint resolution process belongs to the person who prepared or generated the document. - (3) Except information described in section 50(7) or information that is part of a ratified settlement or a report prepared pursuant to a request under section 50(5), any communication and evidence arising from anything said, evidence of anything said or evidence of an admission or communication made in the course of an alternative complaint resolution process is confidential and not admissible in any proceedings under this or any other Act or in any action, matter or proceedings before a court - (a) without the written consent of the investigated person and the complainant, and - (b) in the case of written evidence, without the written consent of the person who prepared the written evidence, the investigated person and the complainant.